Neveroddoreven

 Neveroddoreven (sometimes stylised as NeveroddoreveN) is the second studio album by English electronic music duo I Monster.
 It was originally released on 21 July 2003 by Instant Karma sublabel Dharma Records during "a period of transition for the band's label".
 It was recorded in the home studio of band member Dean Honer.
 The title is a palindrome.

-"The Blue Wrath" was used in the 2004 British comedy Shaun of the Dead and appeared on the movie's soundtrack.
+"The Blue Wrath" was used in the opening of the 2004 British comedy Shaun of the Dead and appeared on the movie's soundtrack.
 The I Monster version of "Daydream in Blue" was used as theme music for the 2002 French action movie Steal and appeared in a television commercial for the Ford Focus ST in 2005.
-The song was also used in the 2016 episode "eps2.0_unm4sk-pt1.tc" in Season 2 of Mr. Robot.
+The song was also used in the 2016 episode "eps2.0_unm4sk-pt1.tc" in season 2 of Mr. Robot, and the 2022 episode "Half Loop" in season 1 of Severance.
 In his review of the album for Jockey Slut, Ben Mortimer said that it contained "playful, twisted pop tunes."